kuiper2000/tropical-dynamics/_sources/Variability/ENSO.md

 Where, T, h, $\tau_1$ and $\tau_2$ are illustrated in {numerf}`FIG10-3`

-We first start with equatorial easterly.
-The equatorial easterly ($\tau_1$) at Nino 4 driven by tropical convection (like MJO) will drive downwelling Kelvin wave (warm anomaly) which further propagates eastward to increase Nino 3 temperature.
+We first start with equatorial westerly.
+The equatorial westerly ($\tau_1$) at Nino 4 driven by tropical convection (like MJO) will drive a downwelling Kelvin wave (warm anomaly) which further propagates eastward to increase Nino 3 temperature.
 This is represented in the first term of equation 1.
+At the same time, the atmospheric Gill response also drives twin cyclones off the equator.
+The twin cyclone can induce oceanic upwelling due to Ekman pumping, which further expands westward to the Nino 6 regions (as indicated in the time delayed term in the second equation of {eq}`Delayed_oscillator`).
+The cold SST then triggers surface high, which induces equatorial easterly at Nino 5.
+Unlike the equatorial westerly, the equatorial easterly will induce upwelling Kelvin wave, reversing the warm anomaly pattern.
+Such equatorial easterly has been the main focus over the past few years (i.e., Dr. Wayne Lee's PhD work).